 Tip!
 Teach students to dip their straw in the paint then cover the top of the straw with their finger to create suction (which holds the paint in the straw, like a pipette) and then remove their finger once they are ready to drop their paint onto their paper.

-Use red, blue and white paint or bingo daubers to paint-by-shape.
+Use red, blue, and white paint or bingo daubers to paint-by-shape.
 This is a good following directions activity.
-If you choose paint, you can use a foam stencil brush (from the dollar tree) or a regular fat paintbrush stamped gently.
+If you choose to paint, you can use a foam stencil brush (from the dollar tree) or a regular fat paintbrush stamped gently.

 Every student will want to make a Thing 1 or Thing 2 headband.
 Grab the free button and use red and blue construction paper to finish it off.
 Students roll their blue construction paper tightly around a pencil to help create the crazy hair.